sebastiansIT/SHSWebComponents/select-image/doc/CustomElement.md

-# <sit-select-image> Custom HTML Element
+# &lt;it-select-image&gt; Custom HTML Element
-The custom HTML element <sit-select-image> embeds an input element for images into the document.
+The custom HTML element &lt;sit-select-image&gt; embeds an input element for images into the document.

+It is the HTML representation of the web component [select-image](../README.md).

 ## HTML Attributes
 You can use the attributes "value", "alt", "disabled", "readonly"